 Tracy has aligned her education and work to leadership development and process improvement.
 She received her Bachelors in Psychology from Dickinson College and Masters in Industrial Organizational Psychology from University of New Haven.
 With significant work experiences in Germany, Italy, and Spain, Tracy’s mindset and perspective is global and growth-oriented.

 She has experience working in a broad scope of industries and companies including Oxford Health Plans, Pitney Bowes, Merck KGaA, EMD Serono, and Liberty Mutual Insurance Group.
 Tracy is certified in Coaching, MBTI, Korn Ferry Hay Group Leadership Assessments, 360 Feedback, Instructional Design, Lominger Tools, and is a Six Sigma Yellow Belt.
 In addition to her passion for work, she finds great joy spending time with her family, playing music, travelling, and training for physical challenges including road and Spartan races.

-Richard’s business consulting emerged naturally from his leadership of the highly regarded Dana Group Associates (DGA), a multi–disciplinary human services organization that Richard founded and sold in 2006.
-His experience leading DGA from start-up to mature business provides him a deep, first-hand understanding of the issues faced by small and intermediate sized businesses in varying economic climates.
+Richard’s coaching and business consulting emerged naturally from his leadership of the highly regarded Dana Group Associates (DGA), a multi-disciplinary human services organization that he founded, grew, and later sold.
+His experience leading DGA from start-up to mature business provides him a deep, first-hand understanding of the issues business leaders face in varying economic climates.